simdjson/simdjson/doc/basics.md

 The following show how to use the JSON when exceptions are enabled, but simdjson has full, idiomatic support for users who avoid exceptions.
 See [the simdjson error handling documentation](basics.md#error-handling) for more.

+* **Validate What You Use:** When calling `iterate`, the document is quickly indexed.
+If it is not a valid UTF-8 string or if there is an unclosed string, an error may be reported right away.
+  However, it is not fully validated.
+On Demand only fully validates the values you use and the structure leading to it.
 * **Extracting Values:** You can cast a JSON element to a native type:
   `double(element)` or `double x = json_element`.
 This works for double, uint64_t, int64_t, bool,
   ondemand::object and ondemand::array.
 At this point, the number, string or boolean will be parsed,